biettodev/Game-Project-Manager/README.md

 # Game-Project-Manager
- A basic GPM to help game developers to view e register them projects and ideias of games.
+ A basic GPM to help game developers to view e register their projects and ideias of games.